WORLD CINEMA PRODUCED BY FRANCE SERIES

 Each year, several films around the world are developed, produced or co-produced by French producers: COLCOA dedicates an evening to these films to highlight the support of French industry to World Cinema.

-2016 program is made of three very anticipated films from Tunisia, Morocco and Argentina, all scheduled on Wednesday, April 20 in the Truffaut Theater.
+Italy and Tunisia are under the spot in 2017 with three anticipated films scheduled on Wednesday, April 26 in the Truffaut Theater.
 Don’t miss this high profile series at COLCOA and be the first to make the buzz!

-Drama, musical • France • West Coast Premiere
+Drama • Italy, France • West Coast Premiere

-Drama • Los Angeles Premiere • After 10 Series
+Drama • Tunisia, France • Los Angeles Premiere • After 10 series.